American crocodile

 Like any other large crocodilian, the American crocodile is potentially dangerous to humans, but it tends not to be as aggressive as some other species.
 American crocodiles coexist with the American alligator in Florida, and with the smaller spectacled caiman within Central America and South America.
+The IUCN lists the American crocodile as vulnerable, and is a federally threatened, flagship species and ecological indicator within the Florida Everglades World Heritage Site.

 Taxonomy and etymology

 The American crocodile was described by Georges Cuvier in 1807, and became known as the "sharp-snout alligator".
 In 1822, Constantine Samuel Rafinesque postulated that the species was in fact a crocodile.

 The species was redescribed as Crocodylus floridanus by William Temple Hornaday in 1875, when Hornaday and C. E. Jackson were sent to Florida to collect alligator hides.
 Upon hearing of a "big old gator" in Arch Creek at the head of Biscayne Bay, Hornaday and his companions searched for it and reported:

 In a few hours, we got sight of him, out on the bank in a saw-grass wallow.
 He was a monster for size—a perfect whale of a saurian, gray in color—and by all the powers, he was a genuine crocodile!

 Crocodylus floridanus is now considered an invalid junior synonym of C. acutus.

+Recent genetic assays indicate that Jamaican populations of the American crocodile may be genetically distinct from the sympatric Cuban crocodile, despite a significant history of hybridization.
+Further comparative genetic analyses of Caribbean populations of the American and Cuban crocodile indicate that insular populations of Cozumel and Banco Chinchorro may be genetically distinct species.

 Evolution

 Until 2020, the evolution of the American crocodile was poorly understood.
 However, the discovery of the Miocene species Crocodylus checchiai indicates that it, the Orinoco crocodile (Crocodylus intermedius), Morelet's crocodile (C. moreletii), and the Cuban crocodile (C. rhombifer) all share an ancestor hailing from Africa.
 The newly discovered animal may also represent the base of the evolutionary radiation of these animals, representing the missing link between crocodiles in Africa and the Americas.

-The genus Crocodylus likely originated in Africa and radiated outwards towards Southeast Asia and the Americas, although an Australia/Asia origin has also been considered.
+The genus Crocodylus likely originated in Africa and radiated outward toward Southeast Asia and the Americas, although an Australia/Asia origin has also been considered.
 Phylogenetic evidence supports Crocodylus diverging from its closest recent relative, the extinct Voay of Madagascar, around 25 million years ago, near the Oligocene/Miocene boundary.
 American crocodile populations in Florida, Jamaica and Hispaniola (in the Dominican Republic) differ in gene frequencies.
+The only confirmed fossil of an American crocodile has been recovered from the Early/Middle Pleistocene Río Tomayate locality of El Salvador, although another find may have been recovered from Florida.

 Below is a cladogram based on a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data, as revised by the 2021 Hekkala et al. paleogenomics study using DNA extracted from the extinct Voay.